El-Taberna/Taberna-ModPack/README.md

-# Taberna ModPack
+# Taberna ModPack 6

-Taberna Modpack is the Mod and Config of Taberna Modpack compiled in Zip file ready to be upload on the Taberna own server to be ready.
+Taberna Modpack 6 is the Mod and Config of Taberna Modpack compiled in Zip file ready to be upload on the Taberna own server.

 ### Requirement